GSA-TTS/10x-website/investments/05-investments-in-tools-for-feds.md

 ### <span>cloud.gov</span> Pages

 It is really inefficient for each federal agency to have to figure out how to host secure websites.
-10x built <a class="usa-link usa-link--external" rel="noopener noreferrer" target="_blank" aria-label="cloud.gov Pages (opens in a new tab)" href="https://cloud.gov/pages">cloud.gov Pages</a> (formerly Federalist) to allow agencies to quickly launch attractive, secure, and accessible public websites.
+10x built <a class="usa-link usa-link--external" rel="noopener noreferrer" target="_blank" href="https://cloud.gov/pages">cloud.gov Pages <span class="sr-only">(opens in new tab)</span></a> (formerly Federalist) to allow agencies to quickly launch attractive, secure, and accessible public websites.

 ### <span>Code.gov</span>

 Open source code is a great way to save money and time by reusing code that has already been developed and tested.
-10x created <a class="usa-link usa-link--external" rel="noopener noreferrer" target="_blank" aria-label="Code.gov (opens in a new tab)" href="https://code.gov/">Code.gov</a> to help agency partners and developers find and use open source code.
+10x created <a class="usa-link usa-link--external" rel="noopener noreferrer" target="_blank" href="https://code.gov/">Code.gov <span class="sr-only">(opens in new tab)</span></a> to help agency partners and developers find and use open source code.

 ### De-risking government technology